YaleDHLab/dhlab-site/_news/2020-03-12-gsas-fellow.md

 Along with collaborating on DHLab initiatives, the fellow will have the opportunity to meet with DHLab staff—all of whom studied in the humanities and digital media—to learn more about their unique career paths and what prepared them for their current positions.

 ### Application
 To apply, visit the <a href='https://ocs.yale.edu/get-hired/gsas-professional-experience-0' target='_blank'>GSAS Professional Experience Fellowship Opportunities page</a>.
+Applications are due April 3, 2020.

 Email [the Digital Humanities Lab](mailto:dhlab@yale.edu) with any questions.